Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Preliminaries

 \remove{For example, four quadrants arranged in a circle around the origin correspond to the plane, which is CAT(0) and has a link graph of the origin consisting of one cycle of length $2\pi$.
 In contrast, three quadrants arranged in a circle around the origin correspond to the corner of a room, and are not CAT(0).
 Here, the link graph of the origin is one cycle of length $\frac{3\pi}{2}$, and there are two shortest paths from any point on an edge to any point in the middle of the opposite quadrant, with each path passes through one of the two quadrants adjacent to that edge.}

 Some of our results are only for the case where the CAT(0) complex $\cal K$ has a single vertex $O$, which we call the \emph{origin}.
 We will call such a complex a \emph{single-vertex complex}.
 In a 2D single-vertex complex every cell is a \emph{cone} formed by two edges incident to $O$ with angle at most $\pi$ between them.
 There is a single link graph $G = G_O$.
-Every point of the complex except $O$ corresponds to a point of $G$, and every point of $G$ corresponds to a ray of points in the complex.
-We can decide whether the geodesic path between two points goes through $O$ by looking at the shortest path between the corresponding points in the link graph, as follows.
-Consider two points $a$ and $b$ in $\cal K$, distinct from $O$, and consider the corresponding points $a$ and $b$ in $G$ (context will distinguish $a$ in $\cal K$ from $a$ in $G$).
-Let $\sigma(a,b)$ be the (unique) geodesic path between $a$ and $b$ in the space $\cal K$.
-Let $\sigma_G(a,b)$ be \changed{a} shortest path between $a$ and $b$ in $G$.
-Let $| \sigma |$ indicate the length of path $\sigma$.
+Every point $p$ of the complex except $O$ corresponds to a point $\lambda(p)$ of $G$, and every point of $G$ corresponds to a ray of points in the complex.